VanWrinkle/Crumbs_App/server/README.md

   ```

 **On Failure:**
-- HTTP Method: `400 Bad Request`
+- [ ] HTTP Method: `400 Bad Request`
+  - Issued in cases where the parent id is missing
+- [ ] HTTP Method: `404 Not Found`
-  - Issued in cases where the queries are invalid
+  - Issued in cases where the parent crumb does not exist
-- HTTP Method: `500 Internal Server Error`
+- [ ] HTTP Method: `500 Internal Server Error`
   - Issued in cases where the server fails to handle the request due to an internal error
-- HTTP Method: `404 Not Found`
-  - Issued in cases where the parent crumb does not exist
-- HTTP Method: `401 Unauthorized`
+- [ ] HTTP Method: `504 Gateway Timeout`
-  - Issued in cases where the user is not logged in
+  - Issued in cases where the database connection fails

 ---

 ### getUserFeed

+#### Description

+> This endpoint is used to get the feed of a specific user.
+The feed is returned as a JSON array of posts.

 #### Request